10 ways to deliver good customer service: (+ examples)

 - Customer appreciation—customers want to feel valued when they reach out to support agents

-Most customers have a set of seven basic needs when they interact with an organization, according to Motteram.
+Great customer service depends on the needs of your customers.
+But most customers have a set of seven basic needs when they interact with an organization, according to Motteram.

 - Friendliness: The most basic customer need that's associated with things like courtesy and politeness.